 Students and staff who test positive for COVID-19 should stay home for at least 5 days and isolate from others in the home in order to avoid spreading COVID-19 to others.
 Day 0 is the first day of symptoms.
 For people without symptoms, day 0 is the day of the positive viral test.
 See Isolation and Quarantine Calculator for additional information.

-If an individual is unable to wear a well-fitting and high-quality mask, they should continue to isolate for a full 10 days, or follow the test-based strategy as outlined in What to do if you test positive for COVID-19 to determine when to leave isolation and remove their mask.
+If a student or staff member is unable to wear a mask, they should continue to isolate for a full 10 days, or follow the test-based strategy as outlined in What to do if you test positive for COVID-19 to determine when to leave isolation and remove their mask.

-Regardless of vaccination status, students and staff who are potentially exposed to COVID-19 should take the following steps as detailed in the DOH What to do if you were potentially exposed to someone with COVID-19 guidance:
+Regardless of vaccination status, students and staff who are potentially exposed to COVID-19 should take the following steps as detailed in the DOH What to do if you have been exposed to COVID-19 flowchart:

 - Monitor for symptoms AND